Accelerated Graduate Program (Associate Degree in Nursing to Master's Degree)

 Applicants must meet the following requirements by the application deadline for the intended term of entry:

-- Associate of Science Degree (Nursing) from a regionally accredited program
+- Associate of Science Degree in nursing from a regionally accredited program

 - Minimum cumulative grade point average of 3.5 or higher on 4.00 scale on all undergraduate coursework (excluding Associate of Science Nursing courses)*